WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 - Consider implementing expiration, revocation, or usage limits for capability URLs to reduce risk if they are leaked.
 - Educate users about the importance of keeping these URLs private.

-> Capability URLs, when combined with Encryptable's Cryptographic addressing, provide a simple yet powerful way to enable secure, user-friendly sharing of encrypted resources—without the need for traditional authentication or access control lists.
+> Capability URLs, when combined with Encryptable's cryptographic addressing, provide a simple yet powerful way to enable secure, user-friendly sharing of encrypted resources—without the need for traditional authentication or access control lists.

 ---